rajivghandi767/country-trivia-web/README.md

 # 🌍 Country Trivia Web 🗺️

-A full-stack web application that tests your knowledge of world capitals, built with Django and React.
+A full-stack, AI-enhanced web application that tests your knowledge of world geography, built with Django and React.

 **Live Site**: [**trivia.rajivwallace.com**](https://trivia.rajivwallace.com)